Developer Preview

 # Create an API key for programmatic usearca api-key create --name "cli-test"

-# Deposit funds (simulated — settles after ~5 seconds)arca deposit --ref /wallets/main --amount 1000sleep 6
+# Fund the account (simulated — settles after ~5 seconds)arca fund-account --ref /wallets/main --amount 1000sleep 6

 # Transfer between walletsarca transfer --path /op/transfer/fund-1 \ --from /wallets/main \ --to /wallets/savings \ --amount 250